Is There a Dimmer Outlook Ahead for Intercontinental Exchange Inc. (ICE)?

-Intercontinental Exchange Inc. (NYSE:ICE) went up by 0.88% from its latest closing price compared to the recent 1-year high of $139.79.
-The company’s stock price has collected 0.13% of gains in the last five trading sessions.
-The Wall Street Journal reported on 12/06/21 that Nasdaq Is On Track to Beat NYSE in Record Year for IPOs
+Intercontinental Exchange Inc. (NYSE:ICE) went down by -0.54% from its latest closing price compared to the recent 1-year high of $139.79.
+The company’s stock price has collected -15.73% of loss in the last five trading sessions.
+The Wall Street Journal reported on 05/04/22 that Intercontinental Exchange to Buy Mortgage-Data Firm Black Knight for $13.1 Billion

 Is It Worth Investing in Intercontinental Exchange Inc. (NYSE :ICE) Right Now?

-Intercontinental Exchange Inc. (NYSE:ICE) scored a price-to-earnings ratio above its average ratio, recording 15.94 x from its present earnings ratio.
-Plus, the 36-month beta value for ICE is at 0.87.
-Opinions of the stock are interesting as 14 analysts out of 21 who provided ratings for Intercontinental Exchange Inc. declared the stock was a “buy,” while 3 rated the stock as “overweight,” 4 rated it as “hold,” and 0 as “sell.”
+Intercontinental Exchange Inc. (NYSE:ICE) scored a price-to-earnings ratio above its average ratio, recording 13.39 x from its present earnings ratio.
+Plus, the 36-month beta value for ICE is at 0.89.

 Here's Your FREE Report on the #1 Small-Cap Uranium Stock of '22.